Roqlane/writeups/thm/DailyBugle/daylybugle.md

 ![](./assets/administrator_template.png)

-After executing the reverse shell, I gained access and stabilized my shell.
+To execute the reverse shell, I juste had to save the template and to return to the home page.
+This triggered the connection and I gained access to the machine and stabilized my shell.

 # User flag